oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 --->
 Once a project is set up in CircleCI, a pipeline is triggered each time a commit is pushed on the branch that has a .circleci/config.yml file included.
 Once the commit is pushed the running pipeline appears on the **Dashboard**.
 You can also manually trigger the pipeline from the **Dashboard**, if you choose the project and branch from the pipeline filters, and then click **Trigger Pipeline**.
 Verify the pipelines execution succeeds before moving on to the next section.

-{% img blog/jhipster-ci-cd/circleci-job-success.png alt:"CircleCI project setup form" width:"500" %}{: .center-image }
+{% img blog/jhipster-ci-cd/circleci-job-success.png alt:"CircleCI project setup form" width:"800" %}{: .center-image }

-## Set up CD for JHipster with Spinnaker on Google Kubernetes Engine
+## Install Spinnaker on Google Kubernetes Engine

 <!--More about Spinnaker-->